yingj4/598JTproject/README.md

 ```
 ./audio_pipeline/main-single 500 encode
 ```
 If your third input argument is not `encode`, it will do audio decoding automatically.
-If you do not have a third argument, it will perform encoding and then decoding.
+If you do not have a third argument, it will perform encoding and then decoding.<br />
 The output of the above command is `dynamic_trace.gz`.
 This trace file should be further fed into Aladdin with configuration parameters.
-Then you should be able to see the power and timing values.
+Then you should be able to see the power and timing values.<br />
+Since the function performance for each block is the same from Aladdin, we recommend to use small block sizes (e.g. 1 ~ 20).
+The corresponding trace sizes will also be small.
+If the trace size is very large (e.g. 1GB), the computer memory may be filled when Aladdin is generating the dynamic data dependence graph (DDDG).
+## Configuration Setup
+The configuration files for Aladdin can be found in `./audio_pipeline/loopLabels.md` and `./audio_pipeline/arraySizes.md`.<br />
+In `./audio_pipeline/loopLabels.md`, we give the loop informations on which function the loop belongs to and whether the loop should be unrolled or pipelined.<br />
+In `./audio_pipeline/arraySizes.md`, we give the total sizes and the wordsize of the arrays.
+These can be used to do partition in the Aladdin configuration.